pangeo-data/pangeo/docs/setup_guides/cloud.rst

 There are two configuration files needed to deploy the Pangeo helm chart.
-The first, ``jupyter_config.yaml``, specifies modifications to the configuration that are unique to each deploymment.
+The first, ``jupyter_config.yaml``, specifies modifications to the configuration that are unique to each deployment.

 .. code-block:: yaml